gvwilson/sensibleadventures/cloudherd/reboot.md

         *   the forest is there
         *   Thokmay takes her hand
             *   Noxy realizes everyone on the cloud can mind-hear the forest
-        *   Noxy: "I'm ready"
+        *   Noxy: "I will give you what you want if you will help me"
             *   Thokmay: "No!"
             *   offers the forest his claim to the kingship instead
         *   long pause, then the forest agrees
         *   Kulbinder (angry): "Why?"
         *   Thokmay: "I guess I've spent too much time listening to Sergeant Dorbu"
-    *   back at Stale
+    *   return to Stale
+        *   strange clouds in the pen from Duck Droppings
-        *   bring Charger into the cloud pen
+    *   land Charger outside the gate
-            *   archers on the ridge
+        *   archers on the wall
-            *   other clouds back away
-            *   Noxy lets him go - he doesn't want to be in the cloud pen any more than she wants to be underground
         *   Dorbu is waiting
         *   Thokmay: "I was hoping the colonel would be here"
         *   Dorbu: "He thought this might be a trap"
-        *   orders two soldiers to stay at the cloud pen with Ulfmaerr
-        *   talk on the walk back to Stale
-        *   Noxy can barely contain her anger and disappointment
-            *   mentions some of the things she saw through the forest's eyes
-            *   Dorbu assumes she has spies
-            *   he's genuinely pained when she asks, "Is this your revolution?
+        *   Dorbu is genuinely pained when Noxy asks, "Is this your revolution?
 Children held hostage?"
         *   she notices rustling in the forest, but doesn't look (doesn't want to alert Dorbu)
     *   Bonzon waiting at the gates
-        *   he monologues briefly for the benefit of his troops
+        *   he monologues briefly - speaking more for the benefit of his troops
         *   Thokmay doesn't shout "now!" - just closes his eyes
     *   forest attacks
-        *   bear charges
+        *   bears charge
         *   trolls swarm the walls
-    *   Bonzon is driven up onto the wall
-        *   Charger senses Noxy's hatred and shoots lightning at him
+    *   Charger senses Noxy's hatred of Bonzon and shoots lightning at him
         *   Dorbu knocks him out of the way and is struck
+        *   Bonzon flees
+    *   Thokmay and Kulbinder hurry over to Dorbu
-        *   Thokmay (distraught): "He wasn't worth it!"
+        *   Thokmay (weeping): "He wasn't worth it!"
         *   Dorbu (dying): "No he wasn't.
 But what we're fighting for is."
+    *   Kulbinder chases Bonzon to the pen with Noxy right behind
-    *   Bonzon is taken prisoner and the fighting quickly ends
+        *   Bonzon flings himself over the edge
+        *   a moment later one of the Duck Droppings clouds rises with Bonzon and Tasteless on board
+        *   they escape

-## Chapter 17: The Beginning
+## Chapter 16: The Beginning

 *   goals
-    *   epilogue
+    *   wrap things up
     *   set up the next book
 *   details
-    *   Noxy wishes she could believe it had all been a dream
+    *   Noxy wakes up wishing she could believe it had all been a dream
         *   but the ache in her muscles won't let her pretend
         *   lies there for a moment thinking about a world where Dorbu is dead and Bonzon is alive
         *   then about one where all the village children are free and Bonzon is in prison
+        *   then realizes it's all too big to think about
     *   walks through town to check in on Kulbinder and Thokmay
         *   sees Choegyal in the door of the traders' hall, but doesn't acknowledge him
-    *   Ulfmaerr has his pack on and is ready to leave
+    *   Ulfmaerr has his pack on and is ready to leave (having slept in the forest overnight)
         *   Indy is keeping up a brave face, but uses Noxy's arrival as an excuse to go (wiping a tear)
         *   Noxy hugs Ulfmaerr impulsively
             *   he's surprised and says, "I don't know what I've done to deserve this"
             *   Noxy whispers, "But I do"
-    *   Kulbinder is sleeping, but healing
-        *   she talks to Thokmay
+    *   Kulbinder and Thokmay are up on the wall
+        *   Kulbinder sitting by himself staring out over the forest
+        *   Thokmay: "Best to leave him be for now"
-        *   Thokmay is sorry - he wanted to say goodbye
+        *   Thokmay is sorry Ulfmaerr has left - he wanted to say goodbye
         *   brings home to Noxy that it's over
     *   Noxy: "Have you thought about what you're going to tell your father?"
         *   Thokmay: "The truth, I suppose - some good men died."
         *   Noxy: "Not what I meant."
+        *   Thokmay: "It's as much as I know."
     *   Thokmay asks if Noxy has told anyone about her power or the forest's offer
-        *   Noxy: "No. I think Granna Fee, but not all of it."
+        *   Noxy: "No. Granna Fee knows a bit, but not all of it."
     *   Silence for a moment, then Thokmay tentatively asks if she'd like to learn how to juggle
         *   Noxy squeezes his hand: "Sure"
-        *   they go downstairs
+        *   they go downstairs, still holding hands
     *   end with two paragraphs in present tense italics, like the opening
         *   "Look there, in the bow, where the Brumoso Mountains rise..."
         *   just over the horizon, not yet seen, a herd of clouds is on its way home
         *   there, behind old stone walls, a boy and a girl are playing together
         *   they are not children any longer, not really, and they have been hurt, but they will heal
-        *   their world has changed forever, but everyone's does, every day - all any of us can do is ride out our storms and look for clear skies beyond
+        *   their world has changed forever, but everyone's does, every day
+        *   all any of us can do is ride out our storms and look for clear skies beyond
         *   and one day - ah, but that is a story for another time

 ## Characters